 Property purchase tax (IMT)

 The property purchase tax (IMT) amount charged is levied over the purchase price.
+Note that this is also referred to as the property transfer tax in Portugal.
 To work out the rate, the following sum can be used:

 IMT = property value x tax rate x tax deduction

-Or you can calculate the percentage in this Portugal property transfer tax calculator here.
+Or you can calculate the percentage in this property taxes in Portugal calculator here.

 There are three criteria essential to calculate the Property purchase tax (IMT):